Strovolos: Social policy and welfare

 The Municipality of Strovolos has also played a pioneer role in other areas such as social services, with the establishment of a club for the elderly in which specialized people offer their care to the elder people.
 Youth clubs for the recreation and education of primary children have also been established.
-In addition, the Municipality of Strovolos has established a Counseling Center that offers free services on issues of mental health, addictive substances, marriage, family, etc. The Center also organizes different activities for a financial support for those who suffer.
+In addition, the Municipality of Strovolos has established a Counseling Center that offers free services on issues of mental health, addictive substances, marriage, family, etc. The Centre also organizes different activities for a financial support for those who suffer.
 On Christmas and New Year’s Day and at Easter, the Mayor and members of the Municipal Council visit charitable institutions of Strovolos and offer presents and sweets.
 In the area of health among other matters, a complete programme of preventive medicine has been put into action, for the students of primary and High Schools.

 Education

-The municipality of Strovolos has several elementary schools and a gymnasium.
+The municipality of Strovolos has several elementary schools, a gymnasium and Archbishop Makarios III Lyceum.
 There are two private schools in the area, the GC School of Careers and The English School.

 Sports

 Strovolos is home to Keravnos B.C., former Cypriot basketball champion.
 The team plays its home games at the Costas Papaellinas Arena.
+It is also home to the biggest stadium in Cyprus, mainly used for football and track and field, the GSP Stadium, with a capacity of 22,859.